How Much Potassium Is In A Mandarin Orange

 Fruits are generally a good source of potassium, and mandarin oranges are no exception.
 The concentration of potassium can vary among different types of fruits, but incorporating a variety of fruits into your diet is a great way to ensure an adequate intake of this essential mineral.
 Other fruits high in potassium include bananas, avocados, and cantaloupe.

 The potassium content in fruits is influenced by factors such as the variety of the fruit, the growing conditions, and the ripeness at harvest.
-For example, fruits grown in soil rich in potassium will naturally have higher levels of the mineral.
+As an example, fruits grown in soil rich in potassium will naturally have higher levels of the mineral.
 Similarly, fruits that are allowed to ripen fully on the vine or tree tend to have higher nutrient concentrations compared to those harvested prematurely.

 Potassium in Mandarin Oranges: The Numbers